sudachen/dstoolbox/toolbox/README.md

 Firstly, install Docker if it is not installed already. https://www.docker.com/community-edition
 On Windows I use and recomend to use legacy `Docker Toolbox` https://docs.docker.com/toolbox/toolbox_install_windows/
-It uses VirtualBox and does not prevent prohibit the use of another VM software except microsoft Hyper-V.
+It uses VirtualBox and does not prohibit the use of another VM software except microsoft Hyper-V.

 Than, download and runs setup script.
 If you are a Windows user, execute it in `Docker Quickstart Terminal`!
 ```sh